pjotrsavitski/cleanup/README.md

 ## Usage examples

-* `cleanup <PATH-TO-DIRECTORY> -l 5` keeps up to 5 latest subdirectories of the path provided
+* `cleanup -l 5 <PATH-TO-DIRECTORY>` keeps up to 5 latest subdirectories of the path provided
 * `cleanup <PATH-TO-DIRECTORY>` keeps up to 5 (default value) subdirectories of the path provided
 * `cleanup -v` displays the version information of the utility script
 * `cleanup` - displays help text of the utility script